 Since joining The Harvest Foundation in 2002, Allyson has served as Interim or Assistant Executive Director of the organization.
 She works closely with The Harvest Foundation Board, Harvest Foundation staff, and the Martinsville-Henry County community to develop effective strategies for community enhancement through education, health and general welfare areas such as the arts and economic development.
 As the only member of the current staff to have served on the Board of Directors for the Memorial Hospital of Martinsville-Henry County and work for The Harvest Foundation since its inception, Allyson also provides an important link to the hospital's and the foundation's history.

 DeWitt brings over 30 years of experience to the Foundation in the field of education, having formerly served as teacher, coach, athletic director, principal, and most recently as the Assistant Superintendent for Instruction for the Henry County Public School system.
 DeWitt is a graduate of Lincoln Memorial University and received his master's degree in education from Radford University in 1989.
 He enjoys reading, playing golf, and is a passionate and die-hard Boston Red Sox fan.
-DeWitt and his wife, Terrilan, reside in Henry County with their son, Evan.
+DeWitt resides in Henry County with his son, Evan.

 Sheryl joined the Foundation in February, 2013 as Grants Administrator.
 In her new position, she will be responsible for evaluating the impact of the Foundation's investments in the community and working with local organizations and partners to identify new opportunities to promote positive results in addressing community needs.